hawkilol/RailsA1/README.md

 # README

-This application is plataform for interacting with friends with chat messages.
+This application is platform for interacting with friends using chat messages.

 Deploy - is currently broken due to redis server issues.